theatharvagai/YOLOv10-Traffic-Detection/readme.md

 0.859

 0.727

+🙏 Acknowledgements and Dataset
+This project would not have been possible without the high-quality Multi-View Traffic Intersection Dataset (MTID).
+All credit for the data collection and initial annotation goes to the original authors.

+Dataset Homepage: MTID - Multi-View Traffic Intersection Dataset

+Citation: Jensen, M. B., Møgelmose, A., & Moeslund, T. B. (2019).
+Presenting the Multi-View Traffic Intersection Dataset (MTID).
+In 2019 IEEE International Conference on Image Processing (ICIP).

 This project is a demonstration of skills in computer vision and deep learning, created as part of my M.Tech in CSE at VIT Vellore.